Python3Development/SubtitleSeeker/README.md

 <sub>
 <a name="fn1"/>[1] This project was discontinued because a better and more accurate alternative was found in Kodi.
 </br>
-<a name="fn2"/>[2] This was originally developed as a single thread/single files script to be used
-as a Windows Context Menu item.
+<a name="fn2"/>[2] This was originally developed as a single thread/single file script to be used as a Windows Context Menu item.
 It was then updated with a GUI to provide more granular control over the different steps in the downloading process.
 </sub>